railsbridge-boston/railsbridge-boston/views/installfest/text_editor.markdown

 #### Linux

-Type this in the Terminal to start gEdit:
+Type this in the Terminal to start Sublime:

 ```text
 /usr/bin/sublime-text